Unpacking Netlify:

 Netlify under the microscope

-Firstly, Netlify features a content delivery network (CDN).
-The platform automatically deploys your site across multiple locations all over the world.
+Netlify features a content delivery network (CDN), and the platform automatically deploys your site across multiple locations all over the world.
 So the HTML is served from the places geographically close to the users’ locations.
 Thus, the serving process is inherently faster than from one central server.

 Then comes the Netlify Edge network.
 It’s like a CDN, but for the backend.
 Edge functions help your site get a dynamic look and feel without much JavaScript or a complex backend.
 They are separate Netlify functions that serve to retrieve or process data, or communicate with third-party services.
 You place them in a certain project folder, and they get automatically deployed and exposed as API endpoints.